 Wednesday 20 January 2021 4:00pm to 5:30pm

-The first discussion will consider the economic indicators and outputs of the V4 and ask, how are the V4 economies performing?
+This 90-minute online discussion will consider the economic indicators and outputs of the V4 (Visegrad Group) and ask how the V4 economies are performing.
 What are the characteristics of these Central European economies?
-What is the impact of foreign investment on the economies and political decision-marking across the group?
+What is the impact of foreign investment on the economies and political decision-making across the Group?
 How can we expect them to perform in the coming years?

 We will consider the economic priorities and policies of each country, how the four countries interact as economies and how the Visegrad Group alliance has influenced economic and business decision-making in the region and beyond.